rajeshkuttan/catalogak-viewer/EMAIL_SERVICE_DEPLOYMENT.md

 ## Overview

-Automated daily email service that sends sales reports from The Burcurry dashboard every morning at 10:00 AM (UAE time).
+Automated daily email service that sends sales reports from The Burgurry dashboard every morning at 10:00 AM (UAE time).

 ---